 Company controllers work very closely with other employees and need to have strong communication skills.
 Controllers must be fluent with multiple computer applications to run and analyze financial reports.
 It is important for company controllers to understand and keep up with changes to financial law that will affect the company.

-The U.S. Bureau of Labor Statistics (BLS) reported that financial managers, an occupational group that includes company controllers, made a median annual salary of $117,990 as of May 2015.
-Job growth for financial managers and company controllers largely depends on the industry, according to the BLS, but a modest increase of 7% was projected for the 2014-2024 decade.
+The U.S. Bureau of Labor Statistics (BLS) reported that financial managers, an occupational group that includes company controllers, made a median annual salary of $127,990 as of May 2018.
+Job growth for financial managers and company controllers largely depends on the industry, according to the BLS, but a much faster than average increase of 16% was projected for the 2018-2028 decade.